hyperledger/aries-rfcs/features/0434-outofband/README.md

 ### Connection Establishment Versioning

 In the existing Connections and DID Exchange `invitation` handling, the _inviter_ dictates what connection establishment protocol all _invitee_'s will use.
-A more sustainable approach is for the _inviter_ to offer the _invitee_ a list of support protocols and allow the _invitee_ to use one that it supports.
+A more sustainable approach is for the _inviter_ to offer the _invitee_ a list of supported protocols and allow the _invitee_ to use one that it supports.

 ### Handling of all Out of Band Messages

 We currently have two sets of out of band messages that cannot be delivered via DIDComm because there is no channel.
-We'd like to align those message into a single "out of band" protocol so that their handling can be harmonized inside an agent, and a common QR code handling mechanism can be used.
+We'd like to align those messages into a single "out of band" RFC so that their handling can be harmonized inside an agent, and a common QR code handling mechanism can be used.

 ### URLs and QR Code Handling